nuwwww/eos/tests/bash-bats/README.md

 For each bash script we have, there should be a separate .sh file within ROOT/tests/bash-bats/.

+- DRYRUN=true is required for all tests.
+This can be used to ensure something happens regardless of the state on the executer's machine (see eosio_build_darwin.bash where we check if packages exist or not)

 **You must have bats installed: ([Source Install Instructions](https://github.com/bats-core/bats-core#installing-bats-from-source))** || `brew install bats-core`

  - Running all tests: